 “We have to get this thing live in 4 weeks” — James

 live in 4 weeks — I don’t care how we do it, it’s important for KIDLY, it’s

-But, why did we launch behind a login?
+# Why launch behind a login?

 Our VIPs already had access to their account page.
 They could already login, complete their profile, and refer friends.
 Ensuring users had to be logged in to view the shop had 3 huge benefits:

 - We could launch just to our VIPs which would also bring an aire of exclusivity

-- Launching to VIPs only meant that we reduced the risk and enabled us to receive
+- Launching to VIPs meant we reduced the risk and enabled us to receive

 Here’s the other big things we suggested:

-1. We halved the amount of products
+# 1. We halved the amount of products

 Instead of launching with 1000 products we decided it would be okay to launch

-First, we halved the effort required to produce and upload content.
-This includes copywriting, photography, uploading product information and of course testing each and every product.
+This halved the effort required to produce and upload content.
+This included copywriting, photography, uploading product information and testing every product.
 And of course ensuring that we had enough stock for each of those products when they went on sale.

-2. We removed brand pages
+# 2. We removed brand pages

-3. No PayPal
+# 3. No PayPal

-This was a big decision for us as we know how important PayPal is to increasing conversion in checkout.
+This was a difficult decision for us as we know how important PayPal is to increasing conversion in checkout.
 We already had to integrate Stripe and just didn’t have the capacity for this.
 It’s high up on the post launch backlog though.

 # What our customers said

 “Love the site, really easy to navigate and ordering was a doddle, my face normally sinks if PayPal isn’t involved but checkout was so quick.”